 The most unexpected aspect of Zack Snyder’s Justice League comes in the last ten minutes, as we glimpse a dark alternative future that Bruce is dreaming about.
 In a yellow-tinged world, torn apart by Darkseid, we see an extended glimpse into the same world Cyborg saw when they revived Superman in “our” reality.
 Batman, Deathstroke, Mera, Cyborg, and The Flash interact with the Joker and learn that the world was created because they let Lois Lane die.

 The culmination of his nightmare ends with the corrupted Superman arriving, just in time for Bruce to wake up and discover the Martian Manhunter has arrived at his house.
-It will be interesting to see if Snyder is given the opportunity to pursue this storyline, as it is clearly designed to set-up anticipation for a follow-up film that dips into the multiverse.
+It will be interesting to see if Snyder is allowed to pursue this storyline.
+It is clearly designed to set up anticipation for a follow-up film that dips into the multiverse.

-Zack Snyder’s Justice League is a truly fun film experience.
+Zack Snyder’s Justice League is an enjoyable film experience.
 It hits all of the right emotional beats and delivers some unforgettable action sequences.
-It is unfortunate that the film is overshadowed by the years-long campaign to “Release the Snyder Cut,” which created a cult-like fanbase that perpetuated the deep-rooted toxicity within fandom spaces.
-The willingness of Warner Bros. to shell out an additional 70 million dollars, at the behest of fans, sets a dangerous precedent for fan-driven reactionary decisions at other studios.
+Unfortunately, the film is overshadowed by the years-long campaign to “Release the Snyder Cut,” which created a cult-like fanbase that perpetuated the deep-rooted toxicity within fandom spaces.
+The willingness of Warner Bros. to shell out an additional 70 million dollars at the behest of fans sets a dangerous precedent for fan-driven reactionary decisions at other studios.